 Most travelers do not become ill when it comes to health while in Uganda, and some may develop intestinal discomfort.
 None of our clients have ever come down with malaria, yellow fever, etc.

-Staying well on a safari in tropical Uganda begins while you are still at home.
-We suggest that as you book your safari, you also take our Travel Insurance which includes COVID Pandemic Coverage.
+Staying well on a safari in tropical Uganda begins while you are still at Home.
+As you book your Safari, we suggest that you also take our Travel Insurance, which includes COVID Pandemic Coverage.

-Before you arrive here, we suggest that you visit a Tropical Medicine and obtain the vaccinations required and suggested by the doctor you are seeing.
+Before you arrive here, we suggest that you visit a Tropical Medicine and obtain the vaccinations required and indicated by the doctor you are seeing.

-Staying healthy on a Safari is important to you as it is to us.
+Staying healthy on a Safari is essential to you as it is to us.
 The good news is that it does not happen often.
-Normally illnesses are because of conditions that you already have.
-Rarely do travelers come down with an illness, and some may contract some intestinal disturbances that we call Idi Amin’s revenge.
+Typically illnesses are because of conditions that you already have.
+Rarely do travelers come down with a disease, and some may contract some intestinal disturbances that we call Idi Amin’s revenge.

 What can I do and see in Uganda?

-Uganda is Africa Condensed into a country the size of the US State of Oregon.
+Uganda has Africa Condensed into a country the size of the US State of Oregon.
 It is one of the most biodiverse places in the world.

 Uganda, the Pearl of Africa, is a landlocked country.
 However, it has a lake that is as large as a Sea.
 The tallest Mountain Range is the snow-capped Rwenzori Mountains of the Moon.
 Kidepo Valley Park is remote, unvisited Africa as it used to be 50 years ago in the lands of the Karamojong Warriors – Herders, the remote Ik People on Mount Morungole where the only road is a footpath.